The Complete History of Protein Powder

 After each of the filtration methods, the resulting solution is spray dried to yield a powder with <5% moisture.
 The primary differences between the individual types of filtration boil down to membrane pore size which affects mineral and microbe remove and cost.
 The more heavily you filter something, and the smaller, cleaner particle you want to get (i.e. nanofiltration and reverse osmosis) the more money you have to shell out.

-The inner machinations of each type of filtration method aren’t so important as realizing that filtration (micro and ultra) are the primary methods for manufacturing whey protein powder these days.
+The inner machinations of each type of filtration method are not so important as realizing filtration (micro and ultra) are the primary methods for manufacturing whey protein powder these days.

-What makes filtration such an appealing option, especially when discussing whey protein, is that it doesn’t require heat, meaning those important immunoprotective components in whey are retained as is the shape of the protein molecules.
+What makes filtration such an appealing option, especially when discussing whey protein, is it does not require heat, meaning those important immunoprotective components in whey are retained as is the shape of the protein molecules.

-As a result, in 1971 whey separation via ultrafiltration commenced and with it came the turning of the tide in protein taste, texture, and quality.
+As a result, in 1971 whey separation via ultrafiltration commenced and with it came improved protein taste, texture, and quality.